 Despite some claims to the contrary, an increasing quantity of independent research indicates that wind turbines are not harmful to human health.
 The wind industry is committed to engagement with experts in science, medicine and occupational and environmental health to monitor on-going credible research in the area of wind turbines and human health.

 Wind energy is one of the cleanest, most environmentally-friendly energy sources.
 It emits no greenhouse gases or air pollutants.
 It emits no particles of any kind, and certainly no particles which are carcinogenic and severely affect human health, as do fossil fuels.
 At the end of 2013 there was 318,105 MW of installed wind energy capacity around the world.
 Wind energy is a leading source of new electricity globally and is operating in more than 80 countries.

-Joint statement by the wind industry
+Joint statement by the global wind energy industry

 The global wind energy industry has over the past number of years worked proactively to ensure citizens have factual answers to their questions.
 The entire wind industry supports responsible engagement with communities and stakeholders to ensure questions are answered in a timely and appropriate manner, and understands this is fundamental to successful development of the wind energy the world wants.
 In their joint statement in July 2012 they declared that: